 We prioritise small class sizes, particularly in Junior Primary and Senior Secondary areas, to ensure student success and provide students with access to a wide range of specialist facilities and teachers from an early age.
-Our specialist facilities include an expansive agricultural learning area, chemistry and biology laboratories, aquaculture centre, dedicated languages (German) room, drama and music suite, and a variety of physical education areas.
-In recent years there has been considerable investment in information technology infrastructure with the acquisition of interactive whiteboards or data projectors in each classroom.
-Students in years 9-12 are issued with laptops to assist them with their learning, and all students have access to three dedicated information communication technology suites.
+Our specialist facilities include an expansive agricultural learning area, new STEM learning spaces including two makers spaces and a technology hub, a new senior science and science laboratories, dedicated languages (German) room, drama and music suite, a refurbished technologies area with a laser cutter and 3d printers and a variety of physical education areas.
+In the past years there has been considerable investment in information technology infrastructure with the acquisition of new interactive SMART boards (STEM spaces) or data projectors in each classroom.
+Students in years 9-12 are issued with laptops to assist them with their learning, and all students have access to two dedicated technology areas, Ipads and computers on wheels (COWS).

 Kingston Community School offers a diverse range of subject offerings consistent with the requirements of the Early Years Learning Framework, Australian Curriculum and South Australian Certificate of Education (SACE), as well as local needs.
-As such, range of vocational and tertiary study pathways are offered to students, both on and offsite, in order to prepare them for post-school life.
+As such, a range of vocational and tertiary study pathways are offered to students, both on and offsite, in order to prepare them for postschool life.
 Our SACE results consistently exceed state averages and there is a strong tradition of students gaining access to high demand university courses across a wide range of learning areas.
-In 2015, 100% of eligible Year 12 students achieved their SACE, with a large number achieving an ATAR score of 90 or above.
-Our senior secondary offerings include: Mathematical Studies, Biology, Chemistry, Physics, Modern History, Australian and International Politics, English Studies, English Communication, German (continuers), Information Processing and Publishing, Workplace Practices, Technologies (furniture), Technologies (welding), Agriculture and Horticulture, Child Studies, Food and Hospitality, Physical Education, Nutrition, Research Project A and B.
+In 2018, 100% of Year 12 students achieved their SACE, with four students achieving an ATAR score of 90 or above.
+One student received an ATAR of 99.0 and another student received a Governor’s Commendation for both academic achievement and service to the school and community.
+Our senior secondary offerings include: Specialist Mathematics, Mathematical Methods, General Mathematics, Biology, Chemistry, Physics, Modern History, English Communication, Open Access German, Information Processing and Publishing, Workplace Practices, Technologies (Furniture), Technologies (welding), Agriculture, Food and Hospitality, Physical Education, Nutrition, Research Project A and B.

-Staff at Kingston Community School utilise the teaching standards described in the Australian Professional Standards for Teachers as the benchmark for their performance and are committed to continued professional development, including ICT up-skilling, to ensure students are provided with up-to-date and relevant learning opportunities to activiely engage their interests and prepare them for their future career paths.
+Staff at Kingston Community School utilise the teaching standards described in the Australian Professional Standards for Teachers as the benchmark for their performance and are committed to continued professional development, including Learning Design Assessment and Moderation (LDAM) processes and STEM learning, to ensure students are provided with up-to-date and relevant learning opportunities to actively engage their interests and prepare them for their future career paths.